Firozmemon/Android-Custom-Keyboard/README.md

 # Android-Custom-Keyboard

-This is a simple example of creating Custom KeyboardView for Multi-Lingual Keyboards in Android.
+This is a simple example of creating In-App Custom KeyboardView for Multi-Lingual Keyboards in Android.

 I have referred sample project available on github at: https://github.com/rciovati/Android-KeyboardView-Example